falue/blipsblops/README.md

 ```C++
 CRGB colorSpace[] = {CRGB::Red, CRGB::Red, CRGB::Green, CRGB::White, ... };
 ```

+### Continous LEDs
+To turn a specific LED always on, set the trigger value to exactly `9999`.

 # Workflow
 You can assign any LED on your strip a rhythm, a color, and various other settings.